frenchwr/gimp/README.md

 6. Someone from the team will review the open pull request and either merge it or start a discussion with you with additional changes or clarification needed.
 7. Once the pull request has been merged into the stable branch, a GitHub action will rebuild the snap using your changes and publish it to the [Snap Store](https://snapcraft.io/gimp) into the `candidate` channel.
 After sufficient testing of the snap from the candidate channel, one of the maintainers or administrators will promote the snap to the stable branch in the Snap Store.

+## OpenVINO AI Plugins

+This snap contains support for AI plugins running on Intel hardware (CPU, GPU, and NPU) using Intel's OpenVINO AI inference library.
+In order to use these plugins, please follow these steps:

+1. Build and install the OpenVINO-enabled GIMP snap locally as it is not currently published:

+    ```shell
+    cd gimp
+    snapcraft
+    sudo snap install --dangerous ./gimp_2.99.16_amd64.snap
+    ```

+    **TODO**: publish the snap under a new track in the store (e.g. `sudo snap install gimp --channel=openvino-ai-plugins/beta`).

+2. Install the content provider snaps that provide runtime libraries and the GIMP plugins:

+    ```shell
+    sudo snap install intel-npu-driver --beta # for NPU support
+    sudo snap install openvino-toolkit-2404 --beta
+    sudo snap install openvino-ai-plugins-gimp --edge
+    ```

+3. Connect snap interfaces:

+    ```shell
+    sudo snap connect gimp:intel-npu intel-npu-driver:intel-npu
+    sudo snap connect gimp:npu-libs intel-npu-driver:npu-libs
+    sudo snap connect gimp:openvino-libs openvino-toolkit-2404:openvino-libs
+    sudo snap connect gimp:openvino-ai-plugins-gimp-libs openvino-ai-plugins-gimp:openvino-ai-plugins-gimp-libs
+    ```

+    **TODO**: request autoconnections from the Snap Store.

+4. (Optional) Install stable diffusion models.
+Models for the other plugins are relatively small so are built into the snap, while the stable diffusion models are each on the order of GBs and therefore downloaded to a user's home directory via a `model-setup` command line tool.

+    First connect the snap interfaces for the `model-setup` application:

+    ```shell
+    sudo snap connect openvino-ai-plugins-gimp:home
+    sudo snap connect openvino-ai-plugins-gimp:openvino-libs openvino-toolkit-2404:openvino-libs
+    sudo snap connect openvino-ai-plugins-gimp:intel-npu intel-npu-driver:intel-npu
+    sudo snap connect openvino-ai-plugins-gimp:npu-libs intel-npu-driver:npu-libs
+    ```

+    Now run the application:

+    ```shell
+    openvino-ai-plugins-gimp.model-setup
+    ```

+    Note this will install models in your home directory at `~/openvino-ai-plugins-gimp`.
+To adjust the path set the `GIMP_OPENVINO_MODELS_PATH` shell variable to a different non-hidden location in your home directory.

+    **TODO**: request autoconnections from the Snap Store.

+5. Run `gimp` like normal.
+Instructions for using the OpenVINO AI plugins within GIMP can be found in the [upstream GitHub repo](https://github.com/intel/openvino-ai-plugins-gimp).

 ## Maintainers

 -   [@lucyllewy](https://github.com/lucyllewy/)